madalinagherghel/manual_testing_portofolio/Final Project/README.md

 The testing process will be executed based on the above requirements for the "Personal details" and "Attachments" sections.
 The following test conditions were found:

 * Enter data only for mandatory fields and check that the employee profile is updated;
-* Leave mandatory fields empty and check that the dependant cannot be updated;
+* Leave mandatory fields empty and check that the dependent cannot be updated;
 * Enter data for all available fields and check that the employee profile is updated;
-* Updating a employee profile picture;
+* Updating an employee profile picture with the right size and format;
-* Adding an attachment or multiple attachmets;
+* Adding an attachment and multiple attachmets;
-* Checking the correct operation of "Add", "Save", "Delete", "Edit", "Cancel" buttons;
+* Checking the correct operation of "Save" button on "Personal details section" and "Add", "Save", "Delete", "Edit", "Cancel" buttons on "Attachments" section;
-* Checking all text fields;
+* Checking all text fields with both valid and invalid values (positive and negative testing);
-* Checking all check boxes;
+* Checking all check boxes functionality;
 * Check all validation constraints for the fields.